 Which Feedburner WordPress plugin are You going to use?

 There are not a lot of plugins that integrate with Feedburner.
 What you usually find are WordPress plugins for MailChimp or AWeber, which are the more popular email subscription services these days.

 Despite the declaration that RSS is a dying medium, it still proves useful in this particular case.
 The immediacy of RSS cannot be matched by regular email newsletters.
 People will always want to be the first to know, especially when it comes to information from blogs that they follow.

 Here are a few of the selected articles related to Feedburner which one should not miss:

 - Feedburner Vs. Aweber: Which one is best for you?

 - How to Auto-tweet your post using Feedburner?

-- How to Setup Free Email Subscription feature of Feedburner in next 4 minutes?
+- How to Setup Free Email Subscription feature of Feedburner in the next 4 minutes?

 If you want to provide your readers with new content as soon as you hit the Publish button, then an option to subscribe by Feedburner is not a bad idea.